-Internal and State Partner MT DES Training
+Internal and State Partner Training

-Training for State Montana DES staff will be assessed annually by the Preparedness Coordinators as part of the Integrated Preparedness Planning cycle.
-An internal staff training calendar will be developed to address gaps.
-Staff who desire to be involved with the State Emergency Coordination Center (SECC) should indicate their area of interest to their supervisor as well as through the annual assessment.
-SECC positions will be filled based on a combination of experience, training, career goals, and agency needs.
+Training for State Montana DES staff will be assessed annually as part of the Integrated Preparedness Planning cycle.
+Program area training should be discussed between all MT DES staff and their respective supervisors.
+Staff training plans may be developed to ensure staff are progressing through the career ladder and seeking training to support their day-to-day roles.
 Internal staff with an interest in instructing emergency management courses should follow the procedures listed within this document.